 Are There Any Negatives From Coffee With Protein?

-There is no doubt that protein powders are an inferior way to get all the protein you need to build muscle.
+There is no doubt that protein powders (both vegan protein powder and whey protein powder) are an inferior way to get all the protein you need to build muscle.
 If you have the option to eat protein-rich foods, and the time to prepare and cook them, go for the whole foods.

 This isn’t because protein powders are bad, it’s that you get much more nutrition with real foods.
 Plus protein powder can contain sugars, artificial sweeteners and other additives that you don’t want to be putting in your body.
 Some even run the risk of having heavy metals and pesticides that aren’t listed in the ingredients.